plenoptic-org/plenoptic/docs/install.rst

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-The above instructions will install plenoptic and its core dependencies.
-You may also wish to install some additional optional dependencies.
+In addition to installing plenoptic and its core dependencies, you may also wish to install some of our optional dependencies.
 These dependencies are specified using square brackets during the ``pip install`` command and can be installed for either a local, editable install or one directly from PyPI:

 * If you would like to run the jupyter notebooks locally: ``pip install "plenoptic[nb]"`` or ``pip install -e ".[nb]"``.
 This includes ``pooch`` (for downloading some extra data) ``torchvision`` (which has some models we'd like to use), ``jupyter``, and related libraries.
 See the :ref:`jupyter section <jupyter>` for a discussion of several ways to handle jupyter and python virtual environments.
 Note that you can run our notebooks in the cloud using `Binder <https://mybinder.org/v2/gh/plenoptic-org/plenoptic/1.0.1?filepath=examples>`_, no installation required!
 * If you would like to locally build the documentation: ``pip install -e ".[docs]"``.
 This includes ``sphinx`` and related libraries.
 (This probably only makes sense if you have a local installation.)